HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-gt                                        Yes      Yes       No        Yes      Yes    torch hardshrink                                No       No        No        No       No     torch heaviside                                 Yes      Yes       No        No       No     torch hypot                                     No       No        No        No       No     torch igamma                                    No       No        No        No       No     torch index_copy                                Yes      Yes       Yes       Yes      Yes    torch
+gt                                        Yes      Yes       No        Yes      Yes    torch hardshrink                                No       No        No        No       No     torch heaviside                                 Yes      Yes       No        No       No     torch histc                                     Yes      Yes       No        No       No     torch histogram                                 Yes      Yes       No        No       No     torch hypot                                     No       No        No        No       No     torch igamma                                    No       No        No        No       No     torch index_copy                                Yes      Yes       Yes       Yes      Yes    torch